About the Fund

 A revolving fund works by reinvesting cost savings resulting from the project back into the fund.
 Projects that achieve direct utility or operational savings reinvest the initial funding plus an additional 50% back into the fund.
 This ensures that the fund will continue to grow and be financed by its own efforts.

-Revolving funds have yielded substantial returns for more than 70 North American universities and colleges invested in expanding sustainability initiatives.
-The University of Saskatchewan has joined 60 of these institutions in the Billion Dollar Green Challenge, which has pushed many academic institutions to create self-managed revolving funds to implement cost-saving sustainability projects on their campuses.
+Revolving funds have yielded substantial returns for North American universities and colleges invested in expanding sustainability initiatives.
+The University of Saskatchewan has joined more than 70 of these institutions in the Billion Dollar Green Challenge, which has pushed many academic institutions to create self-managed revolving funds to implement cost-saving sustainability projects on their campuses.

 - Established in 2014